cohenadair/anglers-log/doc/UserDefineObject.md

 ### In the `UserDefineObject` subclass:
 * Add new properties as private instance variables (including getters/setters).
 * For complex subclasses, override and/or update the `getContentValues()` method to include the new properties.
+* For complex subclasses, override and/or update the `toJson()` method to include the new properties.
-* For complex subclasses, override and/or update the `getJson()` method to include the new properties.
+* For complex subclasses, override and/or update the `toKeywordsString()` method to include the new properties.
 * Make sure that the JSON importing constructor matches up with the JSON exporting method by adding new assertions to `JsonTest.java`.
 * Add new properties to the cloning constructor.
   > Note that if a property is a subclass of UserDefineObject, the `ClassName(ClassName obj, keepId)` must be called with `keepId = true` in the obejct's cloning constructor.